trigat/suricata-alert/README.md

 # Suricata Alert
-Parse through end of Suricata log and e-mail alerts.
+Parse through Suricata log and send e-mail alerts.

 # How to use